Mozart201221/ComplexQuestSystem/README.md

 11. Quest log design
 12. Creation of a description of goals and completion of the design of the quest journal
 13. Logic for the quest log
+14. Pulling up information on the quest in the journal and the ability to switch between quests